l33tname/blog/_posts/2015-04-02-I-accidentally-used-PHP.md

 ---

 I try to avoid PHP software when ever possible.
 But sometimes the best tool for the job is written in PHP.
-One of this tools is [observium]( http://www.observium.org/ ) which is a network monitoring platform.
+One of these tools is [observium]( http://www.observium.org/ ) which is a network monitoring platform.
 And I can really recommend it.
-But sadly it's written in PHP, because of that I accidentally start debugging at one evening.
+But sadly it's written in PHP.
+That is why I accidentally start debugging PHP code one evening.

 But first things first.
-I want to add my RaspberryPi which is my primary DNS server to observium.
-So I click on add device fill out the snmp infos and woops "Could not resolve $host".
-My first thought was well I forgot something, after I double checked everything and it was still not working.
+I want to add my RaspberryPi, which is my primary DNS server, to observium.
+I click on add device fill out the snmp infos and woops "Could not resolve $host".
+My first thought was well I forgot something, after I double checked everything it was still not working.
 This was the point where I was annoyed enough to debug PHP code.

-After poking a while in the source code I found this:
+After poking around in the source code I found this:

 ```
 dns_get_record($host, DNS_A + DNS_AAAA)
 ```

-This was my first WTF moment I mean seriously DNS\_A + DNS\_AAAA what should that do.
+This was my first WTF moment, I mean seriously DNS\_A + DNS\_AAAA what should that do.
 A grep later with no result, it was clear that it must be a function of PHP.
-And look it's in the [manual]( http://php.net/manual/en/function.dns-get-record.php ).
-Turns out the way they implement it, allow to do addition and subtraction with this constants since there are internally bit masks or something.
+And look: it's in the [manual]( http://php.net/manual/en/function.dns-get-record.php ).
+Turns out the way they implement it, allows to do addition and subtraction with these constants since there are internally bit masks or something.
-Which is a smart idea but of course you find this is not in the manual, it's only in a comment below.
+Which is a smart idea but of course you don't find this in the manual, it's only in a user comment below.

-Anyway if you now read in the manual what dns\_get\_record should return:
+Anyway the manual states what dns\_get\_record should return:

 > This function returns an array of associative arrays, or FALSE on failure.